melaniebalaz/refactor.zone/data/articles/oop-basics.md

 ```

 Fortunately, most OOP languages give us tools to disable external access to member variables and methods, called
-visibility keywords.
+*visibility keywords*.
 Usually, we distinguish these levels of visibility:

 * **public:** Everyone can access the method marked with this keywords.
 In most OOP languages this is the default.
 * **protected:** Only child classes can access the method or variable (we'll talk about this in a bit).